fcrepo-exts/migration-utils/README.md

 * There is a 1:1 correspondence between fedora 3 objects and OCFL objects.
 Fedora 3 datastreams appear as files within the resulting OCFL objects.
 * RDF is not re-mapped, `info:fedora/` subjects and objects are kept intact as-is
-* FOXML object and datastream properties are represented as triples in additional sidecar files
+* FOXML object and datastream properties are represented as triples in additional sidecar files as per the mapping defined in `${migration.mapping.file}`.
+See example [custom-mapping.properties](https://github.com/fcrepo4-exts/migration-utils/blob/master/src/main/resources/custom-mapping.properties).

 ## Status